Skip to main content

 DevSci Student Cluster Membership

-- Students at this level will receive information about upcoming events and opportunities through the DevSci Cluster email listserv, and are required to attend at least two DevSci sponsored events per year
+• Students will receive information about upcoming events and funding opportunities through the DevSci Cluster email listserv, and are encouraged to attend at least two DevSci sponsored events per year (with free lunch!).

-- Members at this level are eligible to apply for seed funds and fellowship opportunities
+• Members are eligible to apply for seed funds and fellowship opportunities to support your research.

 Northwestern graduate students and Feinberg Medical School Trainees across departments, who have joined the Institute for Innovations in Developmental Sciences (DevSci) cluster, may elect to receive recognition for training and experience in developmental science by completing the requirements and recommendations for the certificate in Transdisciplinary Developmental Science.
 See Transdisciplinary Developmental Sciences Certificate Requirements for specific courses and procedures needed to complete this program.